Rosemary Matteson still remembers the white chiffon dress -- strapless and beautifully designed, with gold sequins.

 Randell said the soldiers always appreciated the effort to distract them from their deadly duties.
 That sentiment was echoed by Ellis Lucas, who performed at hundreds of USO shows during World War II as part of a popular husband-and-wife singing duo called Doraine and Ellis.

-"You couldn't believe what wonderful audiences they were,'' said Lucas, 89, who said he was recommended for the USO gigs by Bob Hope; he and his wife, Doraine, knew him from their days performing at clubs around the United States.
+"You couldn't believe what wonderful audiences they were,'' said Lucas, 89, who said he was recommended for the USO gigs by Bob Hope; he and his wife, Doraine, knew him from their days performing at clubs across the United States.

 "They needed to be entertained to relieve the pressures they were under on the battlefield," said Lucas, who lives in Charlotte.
 "They were just so enthusiastic."